-Myth No. 1: Reflexology Hurts
+Reflexology Myths – No. 1: It Hurts

 If you are feeling pain from your treatment, make sure your reflexologist knows.
 Your experience should be as comfortable to the point that you fall asleep, similar to getting a back massage.
 Your reflexologist must use a pressure that suits you best or change your position accordingly for the best treatment possible.
+If reflexology is performed correctly, it should be relaxing and enjoyable

-Myth No. 2: Reflexology Can Make Diagnoses
+Reflexology Myths – No. 2: Reflexology Can Make Diagnoses

 Although reflexology is useful for spotlighting aspects out of balance, it cannot diagnose illnesses.
 Only doctors are capable of doing so.
-In fact, reflexologists recommend patients to visit their doctor if they say they aren’t feeling well.
+In fact, reflexologists recommend patients visit their doctor if they say they aren’t feeling well.

 At the end of your treatment, your reflexologist might ask you if you’ve been feeling a strange sensation in any area.
 We usually ask this if we spot a reflex that feels out of balance, fizzy, or somehow crunchy.
 We also pick up on certain things, like tension in shoulder reflexes.
 Asking you this question allows us to determine if something is alarming and if you need to see a medical professional.

-Myth No. 3: Reflexology is Just a Foot Massage
+Reflexology Myths – No. 3: Reflexology is Just a Foot Massage

-Myth No. 4: Reflexology is an Alternative Treatment
+Reflexology Myths – No. 4: Reflexology is an Alternative Treatment

 Reflexology must never be used to treat an illness or a condition.
 Instead, it works together with other forms of treatment that you’ll receive from a medical specialist to help you recharge, rebalance, and recover.